Rmorbey/MakersBnB/README.md

 - Nights for which a space has already been booked should not be available for users to book that space
 - Until a user has confirmed a booking request, that space can be booked for that night.

+Along with these specifications, wider goals were provided.
+With a view to implementing:
+- Accepting/denying requests
+- Text message and email notification
+- Chat functionality between host and guest, once booking is confirmed
+- Basic payment processing through Stripe

+Good luck to us.

 ## Day 1

 Following the AGILE process we discerned the user stories of a Minimum Viable Product within the above specs.